input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Aiken](https://github.com/txpipe/aiken): Cardano smart contract language and toolchain.
 The current version of the CLI application can only encode/decode Untyped Plutus Core to/from its on-chain format.

+*   [Demeter.run](https://demeter.run/): A cloud environment with all the tools for building your dApp.
+Cardano Node, DB-Sync, Ogmios with no setup.
+Ready to code workspaces on Haskell, Plutus, Rust, Python and others.
+Deploy your dApp as a Docker image.
+Move to self-hosted at any time.

 *   [Clear Contracts](https://clearcontracts.io/): Smart contract templates with non-dev UI.

 *   [Marlowe Playground](https://marlowe-finance.io/): an end-to-end financial smart contract development platform.